cdellacqua/stores.js/README.md

 A `Store<T>` is in fact an extension of a `ReadonlyStore<T>` that adds the aforementioned methods.

-As a rule of thumb, it is preferable to pass around `ReadonlyStore<T>`s, to better encapsulate your stores and prevent unwanted `set`s or `update`s.
+As a rule of thumb, it is preferable to pass around `ReadonlyStore<T>`s, to better encapsulate your state and prevent unwanted `set`s or `update`s.

 ## Lazy loading

-To create a `Store<T>` or a `ReadonlyStore<T>` you can use the `makeStore(...)` or `makeReadonlyStore(...)` functions.
+To create a `Store<T>` or a `ReadonlyStore<T>` you can use `makeStore(...)` or `makeReadonlyStore(...)`.

-They both takes an optional initial value as their first parameter, and that's their most common use case, but sometimes it could be useful to lazy load a store or alter its value using a `StartHandler`.
+Both these functions take an optional initial value as their first parameter, and that's their most common use case, but sometimes it could be useful to lazy load a store or alter its value by using a `StartHandler`.

 A `StartHandler` is a function that gets called whenever the store is activated, i.e. it gets at least one subscription.
-If the `StartHandler` returns a function, that function is called whenever the store reaches zero subscribers.
+If the `StartHandler` returns a function, that function will be called whenever the store is deactivated, i.e. it has no active subscriptions.

 Example:
 ```ts